Afrisinc/notify-dashboard/README.md

-# Welcome to your Notify project
+# Welcome to Notify project